linkener/base-backend-php-test/README.md

 > Note: you do NOT need to implement anything regarding the /meter API.
 You work exclusively on the /reading API!

 A Meter is a device that measures energy consumption.
-For the proposes of this test a meter just as one important property: `serial`.
+For the proposes of this test a meter just has one important property: `serial`.
 The serial is a [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier) which identifies the meter.
 The serial also serves as primary key for the `meter` database table.

 ### Readings

 > Note: this is the part of the API you are suppose to implement!

-A meter regularly reads the current energy consumption and sends it to this application.
+A meter regularly reads the energy consumption and sends it to this application.
 The meter sends a POST request to this application containing the measurement.

 We expect you to:

-- create a new database table `reading` that stores the measurements of a meter.
+- create a new database table `reading` that stores the measurements of the meters.
 Internal rules dictate, that all dates must be stored as type "datetime" in MySQL, even though the meters send timestamps.

 - implement and test the `POST /api/v1/reading` API as specified in <http://localhost:8081/#/readings/createReading>.
 The code must:
     - identify the meter using the `X-Serial` header and return a 404 if the meter is not found